Email me to go on our contact list!

 funds for a vet visit once it gets to you, the crate mentioned above, grooming supplies, monthly heartworm; and flea control, toys, at least 3 collars from 8 weeks to 1 year (buckled ones) and of course a good quality

 dog food containing lamb and rice.
 And that is just the; basics.
-On average your puppy will cost about $40-50 a month after you bring him or her home.
-So make sure that you have that in your budget before buying a
+On average your puppy will cost about $50-100 a month after you bring him or her home.
+So make sure that you have that in your budget before adopting

 COMPENSATION FOR WHAT WE DO and what comes with our puppys.